 Second Class Citizens

-The year was 1969 and openly gay establishments were truly a needle in a haystack due to the many laws prohibiting homosexuality in public.
-In New York almost every gay establishment was regularly raided resulting in it being shut down.
-Part of the gay establishments was the Stonewall Inn, a quite popular gay bar in Greenwich Village.
-Like many of the other businesses the Stonewall Inn was illegal because they served gay people alcohol.
+Openly gay establishments were on thin ice in 1969, due to the many laws prohibiting homosexuality in public.
+In New York, almost every gay establishment was regularly raided resulting in it being shut down.
+One such gay bar was the Stonewall Inn, located on Christopher Street in Greenwich Village.
+Like many of the other businesses the Stonewall Inn was in violation of city laws because it served its gay customers alcohol.
 On June 28th, 1969, police raided the Stonewall Inn.
-The standard procedure for many of the other gay establishments that were raided was to have customers lined up in order to check identification.
-Unfortunately for those without I.D., those who were dressed in drag, women who were not dressed femininely enough, employees and management of the bar, they were arrested.
+The standard procedure in such raids was to have customers lined up in order to check identification.
+Unfortunately for those without I.D., those who were dressed in drag, women who were not dressed in a feminine manner, employees and management of the bar, they were arrested.
 This time around the Stonewall Inn raid was different.